-Once a Report of sexual misconduct is formally made to one of the Responsible Employees, the College is obligated by law to investigate and to take appropriate action regardless of whether the Reporting Party wishes to participate or considers the behavior sexual misconduct.
+Once a Formal Complaint of sexual misconduct is filed, the College is obligated by law to investigate and to take appropriate action, regardless of whether the Complainant wishes to participate or considers the behavior sexual misconduct.
+However, in certain circumstances the College may or must dismiss the complaint.
 The College's authority to investigate, to compel cooperation, or to impose sanctions against those who are not members of the College community is limited.
 The informal and formal processes as described below apply to faculty, staff, and students of the College.
 Complaints against guest lecturers, volunteers, vendors, and visitors will be referred to the Title IX Coordinator or his/her designee for investigation and appropriate action.